bdeployteam/bdeploy/doc/retypeuser/power/product.md

 Attribute   | Description
 ---         | ---
 `id` | The unique ID of the endpoint.
 This ID can be used by an authorized third-pary application to instruct **BDeploy** to call this endpoint and return the result.
+`enabled` | Any [Link Expression](/user/instance/#link-expressions).
+If the expression evaluates to a non-empty value which does _not_ equal `false`, the endpoint is considered available/enabled and presented to the user both for configuration and usage.
+This can be used to tie an endpoint to the configuration of a certain parameter, e.g. the server port configuration which will host the endpoint.
 `type` | Currently `DEFAULT`, `PROBE_STARTUP` and `PROBE_ALIVE` are supported.
 Endpoints referenced by _startup_ or _lifeness probes_ in the `processControl` section of a server process need to have the according type.
 If not specified, the `DEFAULT` type is assumed.
 `path` | The path of the endpoint on the target process. **BDeploy** uses this and other parameters (`port`) to construct an URI to the local server.
 `port` | The port this endpoint is hosted on.
 [Variable Expansion](/power/variables/#variable-expansions) can be used, for instance to reference a parameter of the application (using `{{V:port-param}}` where `port-param` is the ID of a parameter on the `startCommand`).